luckyshinystar7/x-server/README.md

 # CI/CD GitHub Configuration

 To enable automatic updates of the ECS service and tasks via the CI/CD pipeline upon a Git push, you need to configure several secrets within GitHub.
-These secrets facilitate GitHub Actions to interact correctly with AWS ECS for continuous deployment.
+These secrets facilitate GitHub Actions to update AWS ECS and Lambda for continuous deployment.

 ## Setting Up AWS User